crawl/crawl/crawl-ref/readme.txt

 * The Lua script language, see /docs/lualicense.txt.
 * The PCRE library for regular expressions, see /docs/pcre_license.txt.
 * The Mersenne Twister for random number generation, /docs/mt19937.txt.
-* The SQLite library as database enging; it is properly public domain.
+* The SQLite library as database engine; it is properly public domain.
 * The ReST light markup language for the documentation.

 5. How you can help